Your earliest childhood memories are extremely important.

 What about recurring pain or heard in your memories?

-Maybe you have developed an attitude of self-pity or martyrdom because you've been hurt
+Maybe you have developed an attitude of self-pity or martyrdom because you've been hurt or think you've been hurt.

 The Best Clue Is The Simplest.

+You don't need dozens of clues to find the one that describes you best.
+The clue you need is usually right there in plain sight.
 One of the most significant clues to look for is a key word or phrase used in the memory.

 Draw together what you learn from your memories in this chapter.
+Identify the key threads that same to pull your memories together.

 List any new insights you may have gotten about yourself.